-Bicycle Touring Routes (outside our community)
+Bicycle Touring Routes (outside our community – coming soon)

-BFK Participant Suggestions (Unofficial Commuter, Shopping, Tourist, Recreational, & Fitness Ideas.* Enjoy these rides ideas, which were considered as great for their various purposes when initially developed!)
+BFK Participant Suggestions (unofficial Commuter, Shopping, Tourist, Recreational, & Fitness Ideas.* Enjoy these rides ideas, which were considered as great for their various purposes when initially developed!)

-BFK: Commuter routes to be reviewed (Catalog of almost 400 participant generated round-trip routes between major cities, villages and townships in our MPO prior to their finalization; see Commuter Bike Route Network (Proposed): RWGPS Route List below for the much shorter final list of less than 100 routes that made it into the KATS 2045 Metropolitan Transportation Plan.
+BFK: Commuter routes to be reviewed (catalog of almost 400 participant generated round-trip routes between major cities, villages and townships in our MPO prior to their finalization; see Commuter Bike Route Network (Proposed): RWGPS Route List below for the much shorter final list of less than 100 routes that made it into the KATS 2045 Metropolitan Transportation Plan.
 This draft catalog of commuter bike routes represented the work product of our participants’ primary route development focus between 2012 and 2016.
 More than 70 unique node-node connections and their alternatives are included in this catalog.* Please see these BFK Bike Route Notes for important information concerning these routes.
 The most recent overview of our development procedure can be found here.)

-BFK: Routes to be reviewed (More BFK participant suggestions for Commuter, Shopping, Tourist, Recreational, & Fitness Ideas that were pending further review up to the point that KATS confirmed their preference for the more transportation oriented “commuter” routes* as far as their own transportation plans were concerned.
+BFK: Routes to be reviewed (more BFK participant suggestions for Commuter, Shopping, Tourist, Recreational, & Fitness Ideas that were pending further review up to the point that KATS confirmed their preference for the more transportation oriented “commuter” routes* as far as their own transportation plans were concerned.
 Have fun with these routes; they were considered as nice rides for their various purposes at the time they were designed!)

 City of Kalamazoo Bicycle System (2012 – Portions Proposed)

-Kalamazoo River Valley Trail (Current and Planned)
+Kalamazoo River Valley Trail (current and planned)